tlodge/databox-sdk-tutorial/gettingstarted/install/index.md

  - docker
  - git

  We also recommend that you install the databox dashboard app, which can be found on Google Play (and Apple's app store..) as this will give you a few sensors to play with.
-If you want to use the sdk, you will need a [github](https://github.com) account
+If you want to use the sdk, you will need a <a href="https://github.com" target="_blank">github</a>account

 ### Installing docker

-Instructions for installing docker on mac can be found [here](https://docs.docker.com/docker-for-mac/install/).
-Instructions for installing on other operating systems can be found [here](https://docs.docker.com/engine/installation/)
+Instructions for installing docker on mac can be found <a href="https://docs.docker.com/docker-for-mac/install/" target="_blank">here</a>.
+Instructions for installing on other operating systems can be found [here](https://docs.docker.com/engine/installation/).
+Once installed **check that docker is running**.
+You should see a whale icon on your mac menu bar (top right hand side), and if you click in that, it should say "Docker is running".

 ### Installing git

-You'll need to install git (and databox) using the mac's **Terminal** application; open Finder, click on Appilications, then Utilities and then Terminal.
+You'll need to install git (and databox) using the mac's **Terminal** application; open Finder, click on Applications, then Utilities and then Terminal.
 This will open a new command line window.
-If you have any problems, watch [this](https://www.youtube.com/watch?v=zw7Nd67_aFw).
+If you have any problems, watch <a href="https://www.youtube.com/watch?v=zw7Nd67_aFw" target="_blank">this</a>.
 First, check to see if git is already installed, by typing:

 ```
 git --version